Free Trial

 • Asana reported a miss on earnings with an EPS of ($0.20), while revenue for the quarter was $196.94 million, indicating a year-over-year increase of 9.9%.

-View Our Latest Analysis on ASAN
+Get Our Latest Research Report on ASAN

-Asana (NYSE:ASAN - Get Free Report) last posted its earnings results on Wednesday, September 3rd.
+Asana (NYSE:ASAN - Get Free Report) last released its earnings results on Wednesday, September 3rd.
 The company reported ($0.20) earnings per share for the quarter, missing analysts' consensus estimates of $0.05 by ($0.25).
-Asana had a negative return on equity of 83.00% and a negative net margin of 27.50%.The company had revenue of $196.94 million for the quarter, compared to analysts' expectations of $193.01 million.
-During the same quarter in the prior year, the company earned ($0.05) EPS.
-The firm's quarterly revenue was up 9.9% on a year-over-year basis.
+The firm had revenue of $196.94 million during the quarter, compared to the consensus estimate of $193.01 million.
+Asana had a negative return on equity of 83.88% and a negative net margin of 27.50%.The business's quarterly revenue was up 9.9% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned ($0.05) EPS.
 Asana has set its Q3 2026 guidance at 0.060-0.070 EPS.
 FY 2026 guidance at 0.230-0.250 EPS.
-As a group, research analysts expect that Asana, Inc. will post -1.09 EPS for the current year.
+As a group, research analysts forecast that Asana, Inc. will post -1.09 EPS for the current fiscal year.

 (Free Report)